godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 may appear.
 That's not an issue.
 Click :button:`OK` to open the project.

 The project contains two packed scenes: ``main.tscn``, containing walls against which the ball collides, and ``ball.tscn``.
-The Main scene should open automatically.
+The main scene should open automatically.
 If you're seeing an empty 3D scene instead of the main scene, click the 2D button at the top of the screen.

 .. image:: img/instancing_2d_scene_select.webp